 The facility has now been used repeatedly to fulfil hospital contracts in Queensland, the NT and NSW, with millions of items of hospital “consumables” and even ventilators delivered to Australia.

-“Greensill has really opened the door in terms of lending working capital,” Crealy says.
+“Greensill has really opened the door in terms of working capital,” Crealy says.

-“But it also means that we can play a much bigger table – an international one – in terms of transactions.”
+“But it also means that we can play at much bigger a table – an international one – in terms of transactions.”